datou-tech/datou-k8s/README.md

 | Docker | v3.10 | platform for containers | [Download](https://hub.docker.com/editions/community/docker-ce-desktop-mac/) |

 #### Managing the cluster
 For this section, you will rely on the command line using `kubectl`.
 This CLI tool stores its configuration in `~/.kube/config` using contexts.
-You can think of contexts as different clusters that the CLI can point to.
+You can think of contexts as different clusters that the CLI can connect to.

 | Command | Description |
 | -- | -- |